heistp/irtt/README.md

    3) There is high packet loss.
 By default, up to four packets are sent when the client tries to connect to the server, using timeouts of 1, 2, 4 and 8 seconds.
 If all of these are lost, the client won't connect to the server.
-      In environments with known high packet loss, the `-timeouts` parameter may be used to send more packets with the chosen timeouts before abandoning the connection.
+      In environments with known high packet loss, the `--timeouts` parameter may be used to send more packets with the chosen timeouts before abandoning the connection.
-   4) The server has an HMAC key set with `-hmac` and the client either has not specified a key or it's incorrect.
-Make sure the client has the correct HMAC key, also specified with the `-hmac` parameter.
+   4) The server has an HMAC key set with `--hmac` and the client either has not specified a key or it's incorrect.
+Make sure the client has the correct HMAC key, also specified with the `--hmac` flag.
    5) You're trying to connect to a listener that's listening on an unspecified IP address, and return packets are not routing properly, which can happen in some network configurations.
-Try running the server with the `-setsrcip` parameter, which sets the source address on all reply packets from listeners on unspecified IP addresses.
+Try running the server with the `--set-src-ip` parameter, which sets the source address on all reply packets from listeners on unspecified IP addresses.
 This is not done by default in order to avoid the additional per-packet heap allocations required by the